Azure-Samples/media-services-v3-dotnet-webapp/4-VideosSample-VideoAuth/README.md

 # Video Streaming with Per-Video Authorization

-This sample contains a .NET web applicaiton for streaming videos.
+This sample contains a .NET web application for streaming videos.
 In this version of the sample, access to videos is controlled using
 Azure Active Directory users and groups.

 ## Features